 ITMA Sustainable Innovation Award

-ITMA Sustainable Innovation Award, held in conjunction with ITMA 2019.
+ITMA Sustainable Innovation Award was held in conjunction with ITMA 2019.
 Candiani SpA received the ITMA Industry Excellence Award.
 Its innovative product, Candiani Re-Gen is a ‘circular denim’ fabric created from regenerated and recycled raw materials.
-The other finalists were Levis Truss & Co and VF Corporation.
+The other finalists were Levi Strauss & Co and Lee.

 Industry Excellence Award